Waqar144/QCompilerExplorer/README.md

 # QCompilerExplorer

 Just made this as a fun project.
-It includes a local mini compiler explorer, which will show you the assembly generated for your C++ code using g++(if g++ is installed).
+It includes a local mini compiler explorer, which will show you the assembly generated for your C++ code using g++ / clang.
 It also includes a frontend for the [Compiler Explorer](https://godbolt.org).
 You can use either one of them.

+You can open a folder(project folder) and browse your code and it's generated asm side by side (in development).

 ## Screenshot